Join The Bridge for our D.R. Trip

 Visit your physician to let them know that you will be participating in mission work in Puerto Plata in the Dominican Republic and adhere to all immunization recommendations.
 Check with the CDC travelers health information.

-You will carry three plus (3 or more) pieces of luggage, including one large suitcase that you will leave behind.
+You will carry three plus (3+) pieces of luggage, including 1-2 large suitcases that you will leave behind.
 The one LARGE Suitcase is the one you will CHECK under the plane; the other 2 will be your personal belongings to take on the plane.
 (If you or someone you know does not have an old suitcase to donate, purchase one inexpensively at a thrift store.
-Consider asking friends, relatives, and parishioners to help support your trip by donating some or all of the following items.)
+(Consider asking friends, relatives, and parishioners to help support your trip by donating some or all of the following items.)

 1. Large check-in suitcase (for outbound travel only) not to exceed 50 lbs.
-Contents that you will supply:
+Contents that you/Bridge listeners will supply:

 *Caution: Ensure within your carry-on bags liquids and toiletries do not exceed 3 oz. each.
 All toiletries weighing more than 3 oz. risk being confiscated by the TSA.